 The yield spread indicates the likelihood of a recession or recovery one year forward.
 The spread equals the difference between the short-term borrowing rate set by the Federal Reserve (the Fed) and interest rates on longer term treasury notes, determined by bond market activity.

-When the yield spread figure goes negative for a period of months, as it first did in mid-2019, it forecasts a recession to arrive in 12 months.
+When the yield spread figure goes negative for a period of months, as it did in mid-2019, it forecasts a recession to arrive 12 months later.
 For historical reference, the last time the spread went negative was in late-2006, one year before the Great Recession hit.
-The positive yield spread in November 2019 and going forward does not change the recession forecast, as the spread tends to turn positive when the Fed takes steps to soften the coming recessionary drag on the economy’s progress.
+The positive yield spread in December 2019 and going forward does not change the recession forecast for mid- to late-2020, as the spread tends to turn positive when the Fed takes steps to soften the coming recessionary drag on the economy’s progress.

 Confidence about the year to come